johnny-liaw/obsidian/Blockchain/What is mining?.md

 ### Node incentivization
 - They receive transaction fees
 - They receive a block reward (When a block is newly minted a new set of coins are release).
-Comes from the *co*
+Comes from the *coinbase tranasction*.